 The Bilderberg Group itself is the organising body that puts on this event, and consists of a Steering Committee and a Secretariat (based in Leyden, Holland).
-The current chairman of the Steering Committee is Henri de La Croix de Castries, 5th Comte de Castries.
-He is the Chairman and CEO of AXA, the insurance giant – one of the world’s largest corporations.
+The current join-chairs of the Steering Committee are Prof. Victor Halberstadt and Marie-Josée Kravis, who is a board member of LMVH and Publicis Groupe.
+In 2019 they replaced the former chair, Henri de La Croix de Castries, 5th Comte de Castries, who is the former Chairman and CEO of AXA, the French insurance and banking giant, and is the vice-chair of Nestlé.

 According to the Bilderberg Group’s own website: